menu

 Of important note, Issaquah is also a city of artists.
 Issaquah has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Issaquah’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 24.38% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 29.02% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Issaquah is an extremely ethnically-diverse city.
 The people who call Issaquah home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Issaquah residents report their race to be White, followed by Asian.
-Important ancestries of people in Issaquah include German, English, Irish, Italian, and European.
+Important ancestries of people in Issaquah include English, German, Irish, Italian, and Norwegian.

 The most common language spoken in Issaquah is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Chinese and Langs. of India.